2015 Peter Cutino Awards Banquet

 The Trans Tahoe Relay Swim began back in 1931 when Myrtle Huddleston swam from Glenbrook to Tahoe Tavern Pier in 23 hours and 53 Minutes.
 In 1955, Norm Peterson of San Francisco swam from Cave Rock to Meeks Bay (9 miles) in 6 hours and 43 minutes.
 These pioneers paved the way for the 900 plus swimmers who today gather every July to swim 11.5 miles from Sand Harbor, Nevada to Skylandia Beach, California to participate in the Trans-Tahoe Relay Swim.

 In photo: Anne O'Dea, John O'Dea, Eric Schleenlein, Joe Dietrich, Kate Christensen, Lee Haris, John Taggart (our skipper), John Christian

 The Olympic Club Trans Tahoe Relay is one of the most unique open water swimming events in the world.
 In 1976 Olympic Club members decided to challenge each other to a team race across Lake Tahoe.
 Soon after, other clubs were invited to join this annual "Invitational Relay" event.
-Last year the race attacted over 1134 competitors from all over the country.
+Last year the race attracted over 1134 competitors from all over the country.
 The Trans Tahoe Relay has become one of the largest open water swims in the world.
-Promoting team comradery and spirited competition between swimming clubs and other groups and organizations, it is now seen as a landmark of open water events.
+Promoting team camaraderie and spirited competition between swimming clubs and other groups and organizations, it is now seen as a landmark of open water events.